What is the Privacy Sandbox?

 A major goal for an advertiser is to display the right ad to the right audience.
 Today, making an ad relevant to a user often relies on the person's interests.
 Ads are then selected based on browsing history.
 This is especially true for someone who has visited your website, for whom retargeting campaigns are highly relevant.

-However, these techniques use third-party cookies to track an individual's web behavior and will not be usable as such in the future.
+However, these techniques use third-party cookies to track an individual's web behaviour and will not be usable as such in the future.

-The Privacy Sandbox therefore proposes alternatives to traditional retargeting and interest-based selection to tailor ads:
+The Privacy Sandbox therefore proposed alternatives to traditional retargeting and interest-based selection to tailor ads:

 This API offers a method for executing ad biddings and targeting directly in the user's browser, instead of on remote servers.
 The user's browser itself stores interests, making this API functional.
 FLEDGE includes mechanisms to limit the amount of information that can be inferred from a user's browsing history.